 Our previous unit was on multiplication and division.
 We MUST learn our multiplication facts!
-We learn about factors and multiples initially.
-We discuss, using 1 inch tiles, that some numbers of tiles can be made only one way.
+We have learned about factors and multiples initially.
+We have discussed, using 1 inch tiles, that some numbers of tiles can be made only one way.
 For instance, three tiles can only make a 1X3 array(rectangle).
 Three is prime.
 Other numbers of tiles can be fashioned several ways.
 Four tiles can be made into a 1 by 4, or a 2 by 2 array.
 Four is not prime,but rather is composite.
 Skip counting may help students learn multiples of some numbers.
 We have been learning to do "long" division.
 One digit into three digits, and for the brave among us, 2 digits into 3 digits.
 We always check our work by multiplying our answer(quotient) by the divisor.
 Our answer should be equal to the dividend.
 Don't forget to add the remainder!!!
 Some of us have learned how to find the square roots of non square numbers. try the square root of 205 (hint: what squares are on either side of 205?
 14²= 196 15²=225 How far away is 205 from 196 compared to 225.
 It is about 3/10(9/29) of the way from 196 to 225.
 So our answer will be about 14.3 Cool!
 We did this without a calculator.